aiegoo/blackdocu/about.md

 ---

 <p class="message">
   Hi there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
+Thanks Tony.
 </p>

 ## About BlackDoc Theme